Flash cartridge: Other Nintendo flash cartridges

 Flash cartridges are also available for other Nintendo consoles, such as the DS, DSi, and the 3DS.
 The DSi and the 3DS have the ability to update their system firmware via the Internet, which makes it possible for Nintendo to fix the exploit that allowed the flashcarts to work, and essentially block the flashcart from loading on the console.
 There are also project files existing on the Internet that guide people through creating their own flash cartridge for the original Nintendo Game Boy.

 Legality

 The legality of flashcarts has been called into question many times, primarily by Nintendo.
 In a 2010 high court case, the court ruled in Nintendo's favour, and flashcarts were outlawed in the United Kingdom.

-Official flash cartridges

-Some game consoles have official flash cartridges (and official emulators) used by developers to test prototypes of their games.
-These cartridges are usually part of the console's software development kit and are only available to licensed developers.
+In Australia, the R4 cartridge has faced legal troubles.
+A distributor of the R4 was fined over $600 thousand AUD, and was ordered to destroy any leftover stock they had, and an import of R4 cartridges have been seized by the Australian Border Force, as well as other assorted counterfeit Nintendo products.